contagon/handbook/handbook/11-young-women.md

 ## 11.5 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Stake Young Women Leaders

 A member of the stake presidency calls an adult woman to serve as the stake Young Women president.
 If a stake is large enough, she recommends one or two adult women to serve as counselors and another to serve as secretary.
 These women are called and set apart by a member of the stake presidency or an assigned high councilor.
-For information about the responsibilities of the stake Young Women presidency and secretary, see [5.4.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number20-p82#title_number20) and [5.4.4](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number21-p88#title_number21).
+For information about the responsibilities of the stake Young Women presidency and secretary, see [5.7.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number32-p252#title_number32) and [5.7.3](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number38-p268#title_number38).

 A counselor in the stake presidency has responsibility for the Young Women organization in the stake.
 He also has responsibility for the work of the stake Young Women presidency.
 He also instructs bishops in their responsibilities for young women.

-The stake presidency assigns a high councilor to work with the stake Young Women presidency (see [5.3.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number17-p65#title_number17)).
-This high councilor and the Young Women presidency and secretary serve on the stake Aaronic Priesthood–Young Women committee (see [29.3.9](29-meetings-in-the-church.md#2939-stake-aaronic-priesthood–young-women-committee-meeting)).
+The stake presidency assigns a high councilor to work with the stake Young Women presidency (see [5.5](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number19-p190#title_number19)).
+This high councilor and the Young Women presidency and secretary serve on the stake youth leadership committee (see [29.3.10](29-meetings-in-the-church.md#29310-stake-youth-leadership-committee-meeting)).

 ## 11.6 Additional Guidelines and Policies